rodolfostark/kafka-ecommerce/README.md

 # kafka-ecommerce

-This repo aims to document some Apache Kafka initial studies applied to a simple ecommerce application.
+This repo aims to document some Apache Kafka initial studies applied to a simple ecommerce application builted in Java.

+## Technology stack

+- Apache Kafka
+- Java
+- Intellij IDEA